TobKed/fastapi_cloudrun_pubsub/README.md

     It is required to create artifacts registry first, because it is used to store docker images.

-1. #### Push docker image to artifacts registry: #1 use GitHub Actions
+1. #### Push docker image to artifacts registry:

+    1. #### GitHub Actions

+        Set `oidc_github_repository` variable in `terraform.tfvars` file ([Terraform docs: assiging variables](https://developer.hashicorp.com/terraform/language/values/variables#assigning-values-to-root-module-variables))

         You can fork this repository, enable GitHub Actions and then push changes to `master` branch.
         Before doing this you have to setup Open Id Connect Provider and Service Account:

         ```bash
         terraform apply --target=module.github_actions_oidc
         ```

         Then you have to setup GitHub Actions secrets:

          - `project_id`: your-project-project_id
          - `workload_identity_provider`: printed by `terraform output github_actions_oidc_workload_identity_provider`
          - `service_account`: printed by `terraform output github_actions_service_account`

         Replace `TobKed/fastapi_cloudrun_pubsub` to your repository name in [`.github/workflows/ci.yaml`](./.github/workflows/ci.yaml) file.

         After that you can push changes to `master` branch and GitHub Actions will build and push docker image to artifacts registry.

-1. #### Push docker image to artifacts registry: #2 use docker locally
+    1. #### Docker locally

-    If you are not using GitHub Actions, you can delete `github_actions_oidc.tf` file.
+        If you are not using GitHub Actions, make sure `oidc_github_repository` variable is an empty string in `terraform.tfvars` file.

-    You can build and push docker image manually:
+        Configure docker to work with Artifacts Registry (example command, your region may differ):

         ```bash
+        gcloud auth configure-docker europe-west1-docker.pkg.dev
+        ```

+        You can build and push docker image manually (example command, your region may differ and project-id in the tag will differ for sure):

+        ```bash
+        # change directory to root project folder
-    EXAMPLE_TAG="europe-west1-docker.pkg.dev/your-project-id/image-classification-generation-repository/image-classification-generation:latest"
+        export EXAMPLE_TAG="europe-west1-docker.pkg.dev/your-project-id/image-classification-generation-repository/image-classification-generation:latest"
         docker build . -f compose/Dockerfile --target production --tag $EXAMPLE_TAG
         docker push $EXAMPLE_TAG
         ```

 1. #### Create infrastructure